-She has taught much kindness, this way.
-Those who chase the Horned One inevitably come away changed by the experience, often for the better.
-She, too, keeps a place in her heart for those she provides for, and in turn enjoys the protection of scattered human communities who know her as neighbor and friend.
+Those who chase the Horned One inevitably come away from the experience changed, often for the better.
+She, too, keeps a place in her heart for those she provides for.
+In turn, she enjoys the protection of scattered human communities who know her as neighbor and friend.
 From there, tales of a legendary horned beast have been told since time out of memory.

-These stories were born from years of kindness.
+These stories were born from kindness.
 But as time goes on, the Onnu has learned that this attention is not always good.
-Stories of great beasts inevitably attract those looking for adventure… and those of wealth, power, and “greatness.”
-She is a good judge of character and a canny trickster, but even a spirit as old as she can’t outwit the twists and turns of time.
+Stories of great beasts inevitably attract those looking for adventure… and those of wealth, power, and so-called greatness.
+Beannach is a good judge of character and a canny trickster, but even a spirit of her age can’t outwit the twists and turns of time.

-It’s a bitter thing to reconcile with years of compassion—that The Powers That Be often take through force the gifts they cannot win fairly.
+It’s a bitter thing to reconcile with years of compassion—that The Powers That Be often take through force what they cannot win fairly.

 ◆ Boundary ◆

-Though Beannach wanders the world over, she can often be found at her haunt, which lies within the Burren of Ireland.
+Though Beannach wanders throughout the world, she’s usually found at her haunt, which lies in the Burren of Ireland.
 This is a vast landscape of karst, meadow, and woodland, with a rich history of human habitation.

-It isn’t poetry to say that the Burren mothered its people, in the same breath that its people mothered the Burren.
-Human habitation created dramatic environmental changes here.
+It isn’t poetry to say that the Burren mothered its people in the same breath that its people mothered the Burren.
+Humans created dramatic environmental changes here.
 Where there once was dense woodland, the Neolithic brought with it deforestation and heavy agriculture.
-The whole Burren went through a reckoning, topsoil stripped from the rock underneath.
-What remained was a sweeping vista of bare karst… Which now harbors some of the greatest biodiversity seen in Ireland.
+The whole Burren went through a reckoning.
+With nothing left to hold the soil in place, the earth literally washed away.
+What remained was a sweeping vista of exposed stone… Which now harbors some of the greatest biodiversity in all of Ireland.

-There is ongoing conversation over how to steward this area for the future.
-The Burren exists in its weird, wild, and wonderful diversity because of human intervention—which sometimes ended in disaster, and sometimes in small miracles.
+There is an ongoing conversation over how to steward this area for the future.
+The Burren exists in its weird, wild, and wonderful diversity because of human intervention—which ended in disaster and miracles.
 Whatever the way forward, the Burren poses interesting questions about our place in the natural world.

 ◆ Nature Features ◆